Resolution of Singularities of Arithmetical Threefolds II: Application to Resolution in dimension three.

-is quasi-compact by \cite{ZS2} theorem 40 on p.113 and Noetherianity of $A$.
+The Riemann-Zariski space of valuations is quasi-compact by \cite{ZS2} Theorem 40 on p.113 and Noetherianity of $A$.
 The assumption on $v$ in (LU) means that $v$ is a closed point of $\mathrm{Zar}({\cal X})$.
 Regularity is a nonempty open property for any reduced ${\cal Y}$ which is of finite type over ${\cal X}$ because $A$ is excellent.
 This applies in particular to any projective closure of $\mathrm{Spec}T$, $T$ as in (LU).
-Hence theorem \ref{mainthm}(i) is reduced to the following patching problem: let
+Hence Theorem \ref{mainthm}(i) is reduced to the following patching problem: let

 be projective birational morphisms.
 There exists ${\cal Y} \longrightarrow \mathrm{Spec}A$ projective birational and morphisms $\pi_i: \ {\cal Y} \longrightarrow {\cal X}_i$, $i=1,2$, such that